PaperPrototype/Intro-Coding-and-Computers/02 - C/Lecture/english.md

 Run this code.
 You will see that the `%i` in the string gets replaced by 24 (we also make sure to add a newline `\n`).

 We refer to the percent sign "%" *placeholders / types* for `printf` as "conversion specifiers".
-These *conversion specifiers* tell `printf` *how* to treat the 0s and 1s of a variable.
+These *conversion specifiers* tell `printf` *how* to treat the 0s and 1s of a variable, as well as how many bytes that variable uses in memory.

 Here is a list of *conversion specifiers*.

 ```
-commonly used conversion specifiers
+commonly used conversion specifiers:

   %d    int (signed decimal integer)
   %u    unsigned decimal integer
   %f    floating point values (fixed notation) - float, double